batman-nair/Shadow-Parser/README.md

 ## General Flow

- - Get Grammar from file
+ 1. Get Grammar from file
- - Pass Grammar to Parser for building
+ 2. Pass Grammar to Parser for building
    - Errors like ShiftReduceException or ReduceReduceException may be raised
- - Input is given to the ParseTable to check if it satisfies the grammar
+ 3. Input is given to the ParseTable to check if it satisfies the grammar
+ 4. Output is given according to whether the given string is accepted or not

 ## Grammar
 The Grammar file will be of the format